Health and Safety

 The Board of Governors will work in consultation and cooperation with University faculty and staff, occupational health and safety committees, students, contractors and visitors to ensure that the health and safety requirements of The Saskatchewan Employment Act and The Occupational Health and Safety Regulations, other applicable legislation with supporting guidelines and procedures, and the University’s Health and Safety Management System (HSMS) are fully implemented and integrated into all University work and learning activities.
 The Board of Governors will acheive this through the assignment of duties and responsibilities to the President, Vice-Presidents, Associate Vice-Presidents, Deans, Associate Deans, Department Heads, Heads of Administrative Units, Principal Investigators, Managers, Supervisors, and all other employees in positions of authority.

-Where reasonable, the University will strive to exceed the legislated requirements by adopting the current leading practices available to protect the University community and to promote a positive health, safety and well-being culture.
+Where reasonable, the University will strive to exceed the legislated requirements by adopting the current leading practices to protect the University community and to promote a positive health, safety and well-being culture.
 The University will work towards continuous improvement of its health and safety programs and HSMS.

 Roles and Responsibilities